-We don’t give to receive, but when we do receive, there’s a good chance we’ve all be on the receiving end of at least one well-intentioned, but ultimately unwanted, gift this year.
+We don’t give to receive, but when we do receive, there’s a good chance we will be on the receiving end of at least one well-intentioned, but ultimately unwanted, gift this year.

 So what are your rights when it comes to returning those unwanted items?
 Whether they were bought on the high street or online, here’s all you need to know.